Power to be restored to New Orleans by middle of next week

 The storm knocked out electricity to more than 1 million customers in Louisiana, but almost all lights in the city should be back on by Wednesday, according to Entergy, the company that provides power to New Orleans and much of southeast Louisiana in the storm’s path.

-The utility issued a statement asking for patience and acknowledging the heat and misery.
+The utility issued a statement asking for patience and acknowledging the heat and misery in the storm’s wake.
 More than 25,000 workers from 40 states are trying to fix 14,000 damaged poles, more than 2,200 broken transformers and more than 150 destroyed transmission structures.

 “Please know that thousands of employees and contractors are currently in the field working day and night to restore power.
 We will continue working until every community is restored.” said Rod West, a group president for utility operations.

-The outlook was also bleak south and west of the city, where Ida’s fury fully struck.
+The outlook was bleaker south and west of the city, where Ida’s fury fully struck.
 The sheriff’s office in Lafourche Parish cautioned returning residents about the difficult situation that awaited them — no power, no running water, little cellphone service and almost no gasoline.

 “Residents can return to the parish outside of curfew times but are advised to come prepared with all provisions necessary to self-sustain,” deputies wrote on Facebook.